Program Evaluation with Remotely Sensed Outcomes: Model and Identifying Assumptions

-Assumption~\ref{assumption:observational}(i) implies that we have access to complete cases, i.e., some observations of $(X,D,Y,R)$ where $D$ has variation.
-Within the observational sample, the treatment is observed and varies, although it does not need to be randomized and may suffer from \textit{unobserved confounding}.
-Whenever we have complete cases, under Assumption~\ref{assumption:observational}(i), no further causal assumptions are needed.
-In particular, the treatment $D$ may have a direct effect on the remotely sensed variable $R$.
-In Example ~\ref{ex:environmental}, this would allow the environmental program to affect satellite images both indirectly, i.e., via crop burning, and directly, e.g., via visible investments in farm equipment.
+\paragraph{Complete observational cases:} Assumption~\ref{assumption:observational}(i) requires access to complete cases: joint observations of $(X, D, Y, R)$ in which $D$ varies in the observational sample.
+The treatment need not be randomized; it may suffer from unobserved confounding in the observational sample.
+The treatment $D$ may also have a direct effect on the remotely sensed variable $R$.
+Under Assumption~\ref{assumption:observational}(i), no further causal assumptions are needed.

-If Assumption~\ref{assumption:observational}(i) is violated, then we have no complete cases, i.e., no observations of $(X,D,Y,R)$ where $D$ is variable.
-Without joint observations of the outcome and treatment, a further restriction is needed.
+\paragraph{Incomplete observational cases:} If Assumption~\ref{assumption:observational}(i) fails, we have incomplete cases: no observations of $(X,D,Y,R)$ where $D$ varies (for at least some values of $(X,Y)$).
+Without joint observations of the outcome and treatment, an additional causal restriction is necessary.
 Assumption~\ref{assumption:observational}(ii) fills this gap, requiring that the treatment $D$ affects the remotely sensed variable $R$ only via its effect on the outcome $Y$.
-In Example~\ref{ex:environmental}, we may be comfortable assuming that the PES contract has no direct effect on the specific infrared band used to measure charred soil in satellite images.
-Assumption~\ref{assumption:observational}(ii) may also become more plausible when $Y$ is a vector of outcomes.
-Several outcomes may approximate all mechanisms through which the treatment affects the RSV.
-For exposition, we focus on scalar outcomes in the main text and we generalize to vector outcomes in Appendix~\ref{sec:discrete}.
+In Example~\ref{ex:environmental}, it requires that the PES contract affects the satellite image only via its effect on crop burning; the contract has no direct effect on the specific infrared bands used to measure charred soil.
+The assumption becomes more plausible when $Y$ is a vector of outcomes, which may capture all mechanisms through which the treatment affects the remotely sensed variable.\footnote{It is possible to have Assumption~\ref{assumption:observational}(i) hold for some covariate values $X = x$ and Assumption~\ref{assumption:observational}(ii) hold for other covariate values $X = x'$.
+We leave this extension to future research.}